 Using elements of High Impact Learning Journeys (HILJ), each module within this 20-week program will begin with participants engaging in a number of self-paced learning activities including relevant case studies, articles, and lecture videos to build a foundational understanding of each skill.
 Participants will then work within small groups to dig deeper in applying the knowledge to hypothetical business cases and applied frameworks.
 Participants will then demonstrate each skill by demonstrating their competency in applying the skill with a self-paced exercise centered around real-world application.

 Throughout the duration of the course, opportunities will be given for participants to meet live with program faculty members to receive content coaching and application suggestions for applying the content into their current positions.
-We strongly recommend that participants dedicate 2-3 hours per week for each week of this course.

 Read more about our High Impact Learning Journey (HILJ) at https://www.marshall.usc.edu/programs/executive-education-programs/programs-organizations/delivering-your-program